rust-lang/rfcs/text/0000-inferred-variant-constructor.md

 [294]: https://github.com/rust-lang/rfcs/issues/294

+There are existing ways to work around the problem.
+One could use short abbreviations (`use foolib::Foo as F;`), or construct preludes (`use foolib::prelude::*;`) at the cost of polluting the user's namespace, or use builder patterns as noted earlier.

-The impact of not doing this is that enums would remain a bit less convenient to use in comparison to structs.
-This would discourage the use of more readable enums, leading to the use of generic enums more frequently.
+The impact of not doing this is that enums would lack their analog of field expressions for structs.
+Therefore, enums would remain slightly less convenient to use in comparison to structs, where users can often use its fields without ever importing the struct.
+This would discourage the use of more readable enums in APIs, leading to the use of generic enums or builder patterns more frequently.

 # Unresolved questions
 [unresolved]: #unresolved-questions